acooney613/acooney613.github.io/_posts/2023-11-17-post-dataclean.md

 ---
 ```

-The code above is a quick example of how you may scrape the data for just on year.
+The code above is a quick example of how you may scrape the data for just one year.
 In the dropdown below I have placed my full code I used to scrape across multiple years.

 <details>
 <summary> Full Code and Class Implementation </summary>